Your Registration has been done successfully.

 It's always important to have the right equipment with you.
 For instance, you cannot peel a potato with a hacksaw similarly you cannot keep on carrying an oversized or ill-fitting backpack to every hike or if you haven't got one yet then you must consider scrolling down for your own good.

-There are ‘n’ number of options available in the market and buying a backpack could be really overwhelming when you don’t know the basics.
+There are 'n' number of options available in the market and buying a backpack could be really overwhelming when you don't know the basics.
 No! no!
-It doesn’t mean that you have to spend the next four hours from your busy day to research the basic stuff.
-Since there are n number of backpack options available there are even more number of places as well where you can buy your backpack from and today we will figure out exactly how.
+It doesn't mean that you have to spend the next four hours from your busy day to research the basic stuff.
+Since there are n numbers of backpack options available there are even a number of places as well where you can buy your backpack from and today we will figure out exactly how.

 Choosing the right material is a judicial factor to consider before buying a backpack.
 It should be practical and sturdy, which are the first things to consider during your quest for the right backpack.
 Basic knowledge of fabrics and their unique properties can make your quest pretty easy.

 Cordura is somewhat heavy than nylon often used l for the base material in the backpack to save the items from foreign elements like dust and water.
-Kodra is also a similar kind of fabric which comes from Korea.
+Kodra is also a similar kind of fabric that comes from Korea.

-Cotton was heavily used years ago but its usage has certainly declined now because of the reason that it gets soiled after being stored for long periods also due to its the incapability to withstand high abrasion.
+Cotton was heavily used years ago but its usage has certainly declined now because of the reason that it gets soiled after being stored for long periods also due to its incapability to withstand high abrasion.
 It is generally coated with a layer of wax for water resistance.

 Nylon is treated with a polyurethane or PVC coating for water resistance.
-This treatment makes the fabric strong and waterproof but it comes with a drawback; the treated material doesn’t allow the bag to breathe, making your backpack stink with your sweat and your leaving any wet clothes inside to rot.
+This treatment makes the fabric strong and waterproof but it comes with a drawback; the treated material doesn't allow the bag to breathe, making your backpack stink with your sweat and you're leaving any wet clothes inside to rot.

-Polyester is not very strong but has high resistance to ultraviolet degradation.
-But when continuously exposed to sunlight it may crack up the disintegration of the material but with it’s UV resistant capacity this problem could be avoided.
+Polyester is not very strong but has a high resistance to ultraviolet degradation.
+But when continuously exposed to sunlight it may crack up the disintegration of the material but with it's UV resistant capacity this problem could be avoided.